1,000+ Opportunities

 1299 Farnam Street, Suite 1450 Email: FoundationAssistance@lozierfoundation. org

-Based on current listing details, eligibility includes: IRS-designated 501(c)(3) non-profit organizations.
+According to the current listing, eligibility includes: IRS-designated 501(c)(3) non-profit organizations.
 Priority is given to organizations in the Omaha/Metro area and communities where Lozier Corporation has a corporate footprint.
 The foundation does not fund individuals, endowments, the arts, or organizations that proselytize.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.